redstrate/redstrate.com/content/blog/thoughts-on-fediblocking/index.md

 > 1. Federating with Mastodon.ART is not guaranteed.
 Links between federated instances are temporary and may change or disappear at any time.

-> 7. We will block, suspend, or silence any instance which permits any of the content or behaviour prohibited by this instance.
+> 7. We will block, suspend, or silence any instance which permits any of the content or behavior prohibited by this instance.

 (Excerpt from [Mastodon.ART's Federation Policy](https://mastodon.art/about/more#federation-policy))